 During your time at Westmont, you will have access to an on-campus health clinic, including a physician, physician assistant, nurse, and medical office coordinator.

 The Health Center is committed to being on mission with Christ in our participation as health care providers in the movement of God's love towards people.
 We accomplish this by maintaining a staff with years of experience and training in the area of college health.
 As such, we are able to provide the excellent health care that is focused in caring for college students.
 By partnering with you in assuming responsibility for your own health care needs, we hope to equip these you with the skills needed to access health care throughout your life.

-NEW HEALTH CENTER HOURS
+HEALTH CENTER HOURS

 In the event of a life threatening emergency, call 911!